-Graduates of this program will use their highly developed technical, creative and conceptual skills to plan and realize a body of work in one or more art forms.
-They will utilize their understanding of arts theory and history to critically analyse and synthesise information from a range of sources.
+Upon completing this qualification, you will use your highly developed technical, creative and conceptual skills to plan and realize a body of work in one or more art forms.
+You will utilise your understanding of arts theory and history to critically analyse and synthesise information from a range of sources.

-Outcomes may include:
+Career opportunities may include:

 Why don’t you come along to our next course info session to find out everything you need to start your learning journey?
 You can chat with our teachers, tour our facilities, learn more about the course, find out about the application process and get your questions answered by our course experts.